choudhuryr/zoomcamp_mlops/README.rst

 Author: Rumpa Choudhury
-This repo contains all the homework for ML Zoomcamp 2022
+This repo contains all the homework solutions for ML Zoomcamp 2022.